UNINETTSigma2/documentation/apps/r.md

 ## Running R

-To load the default R module, run in the terminal
+To load the R module, run in the terminal

-    module load R
+    module load R/3.4.0-intel-2017a-X11-20170314

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.
-If there are more than one, the default is marked with `*`.

 | Module     | Version     |
 | :------------- | :------------- |